Our Team

 Reetta Makinen

-Reetta’s approach is integrative, drawing from Schema Therapy, DBT, ACT, CBT, Family Systems, mindfulness and somatic practices.
+Her therapeutic approach is integrative, drawing from Schema Therapy, Emotionally Focused Couples Therapy, DBT, ACT, CBT, the Gottman Method and somatic practices.
 But more than any method, she honours each client’s unique story and meets them where they are.

 Reetta holds a Master’s degree in Counselling, advanced training in multiple evidence-based psychotherapies and is a registered Counsellor with the Australian Counselling Association (ACA).